Developing a bioformulation stability profile

 mrk1966_eq03

-The net charge is the principal driver from the standpoint of colloidal stability.
+The net charge is the principal driver of colloidal stability.
 The greater the net charge, the greater the electrostatic repulsion between like particles.
 For antibodies and other proteins, the net charge is particularly important, due to the heterogeneity of the surface charge, which can lead to attractive dipole-dipole interactions at the higher concentrations typical of biotherapeutics.
-For antibodies exhibiting large dipole moments, the net charge must be large enough to counter these attractive interactions; otherwise, aggregation and increased viscosity at high sample concentration is probable.
+For antibodies exhibiting large dipole moments, the net charge must be large enough to counter these attractive interactions, otherwise, aggregation and increased viscosity at high sample concentration are probable.
 As a general rule of thumb, an effective charge of 4-6 is typically indicative of good colloidal stability for mAb formulations, with an effective charge > 6 being indicative of excellent stability.

 #